Guy de Kerimel: Career

 Within the Bishops' Conference of France, having been a member of the Episcopal Commission of the consecrated life, he is now a member of the Commission for ordained ministers and laity in ecclesial mission.
 In November 2012, he was elected head of a working group on "social phenomenon of abortion and the education of youth."
 He heads the commission on liturgy and sacramental care.
 In that post he has supported restrictions on the use of Latin liturgies by those who use the liturgy to oppose the teachings of the Second Vatican Council.

 Pope Francis appointed him archbishop of Toulouse on 9 December 2021.
-His installation followed on the 30th of January, 2022.
+His installation followed on 30 January 2022.